 What happens after I submit?

 After submissions close the Judges will review your applications, shortlist successful projects or re-categorise projects if they are more appropriate fit in a different category.
 Once shortlisting is complete, the Institute coordinates the site inspections with the judging panels.

 When will my submission be judged?

-The judging period is scheduled for October 2021.
+The judging period is scheduled for September and October 2023.
 There are plans to transition this year’s judging process back to the physical judging like previous years.
 Should physical judging not be permitted due to health restrictions or guidelines, the judges will then be utilising virtual tours supplied with submissions along with virtual presentations from the Project Teams to complete the judging process.
-Finalists will be notified by 30 September 2021 on what the judging process will be.
+Shortlisted entrants will be notified in August 2023 on what the judging process will be.